 Regina Sharrow, General Counsel.
 Regina Sharrow is the General Counsel at WIF.
 She began her employment with WIF on November 22, 2021.
-Regina worked in private practice from 1992, including as an Associate and Partner at Sommer Barnard (now, Taft Stettinius & Hollister), a Partner at Baker Daniels LLP (now, Faegre Drinker Biddle & Reath LLP), and most recently as an attorney for

-Ascension.
-She holds a Bachelor of Arts in English degree from University of Michigan and a juris doctorate from University of California, Berkeley - Boalt Hall School of Law.
+Regina has been practicing law for over 30 years, , including as an Associate and Partner at Sommer Barnard (now, Taft Stettinius & Hollister), a Partner at Baker Daniels LLP (now, Faegre Drinker Biddle & Reath LLP), and as in-house counsel for Ascension Health.
+She holds a Bachelor of Arts degree from University of Michigan and a juris doctorate from University of California, Berkeley - Boalt Hall School of Law.